marcopernpruner/eudi-wallet-it-docs/docs/en/trust.rst

 All the participants in the federation MUST obtain the federation configuration before entering the operational phase, and they
 MUST keep it up-to-date.
-The federation configuration is the Trust Anchor's Entity Configuration, it contains the public keys for signature operations and the maximum number of Intermediates allowed between a Leaf and the Trust Anchor (**max_path_length**).
+The federation configuration is the Trust Anchor's Entity Configuration, it contains the public keys for signature operations.

 Below is a non-normative example of a Trust Anchor Entity Configuration, where each parameter is documented in the `OpenID Federation <OID-FED>`_ specification: